SimonNir/ca_abc/README.md

 ## Future Directions

-  * Setup deeper parallelization, with multiple different runs at different positions on the PES sharing a single bias list
+  * Set up deeper parallelization, with multiple different runs at different positions on the PES sharing a single bias list
   * Improve height metric with descent and past barrier information, possibly by incorporating methods like those of Cao et al.
   * Implement Fan et al.'s ABC-E algorithm for transition networks, along with kMC support
   * (Machine) Learn bias covariance from descent information, allowing adaptiveness and flattening in anharmonic regions